 Here we look at a question about the expressions, Let’s call it a day and Let’s call it a night.
 These expressions are used often after work has been done or you are feeling tired.
 Listen to this episode for specific cases of when these expressions are appropriate!
 You’ll also learn about another similar expression, more »

 Are most of you out there writing emails in English?
 Are you getting bored with ending your emails the same way all the time?
 Well, then this episode is for you!
 Here we discuss which email endings are appropriate and when to use them.
 We also give some fun ideas on how to be more more »

 You had better listen to this episode!
 Did you understand this first sentence?
 If you didn’t, check out this episode and hear us explain “had better” for you.
 We will also give you lots of examples of how to use it.
-Harp: Let’s explain had better just a little bit.
-So when you use, he more »
+Expressions included in the learning materials Had better Ought to Situations when we use more »

 How do I leave a greeting in English on my answering machine at work?
 There are standard messages and there are more special, funny ones.
 Listen to this podcast to hear professional messages and Harp and Maura sing!
-Maura: Hello.
-This is Karen.
-I’m either on the phone or away from my desk.
-Please leave more »
+Expressions included in the learning materials Answering machine / voicemail Reached Message The tone/the beep Just kidding more »

 This question is about “as well”.
 Is it exactly the same as “too”?
 Can it also be used in another way?
 Check out this episode to find out!
-And check out our Lipservice as well.
-Harp: I would like some ice cream.
-Maura: I would like some ice cream as well.
-Harp: At the end more »
+Listen to fun English podcasts with natural expressions and everyday vocabulary for language learners.
+Every Culips episode has interesting elements of culture as well as language.

 Are we on for tonight?
 Here we have a question about a casual expression for confirming plans.
 To find out exactly what it means, you’ll have to listen to this episode!
 Sample transcript: Harp: Hello everyone, this is Harp… Robin: And Robin… Harp: With the Curious Questions podcast at Culips.com, that’s C-U-L-I-P-S.com.
 Robin: OK, more »